WilliamsIshmael/WilliamsIshmael/README.md

 - 👋 Hi, I’m @WilliamsIshmael
 - 👀 I’m interested in ... code and applications that can help solve real world problems.
 - 🌱 I’m currently learning ...
-JavaScript, HTML, CSS, and AWS Cloud Services.
+JavaScript, HTML, CSS, Python, and AWS Cloud Services.
 - 💞️ I’m looking to collaborate on ... small, begineer projects.
 - 📫 How to reach me ...
 - 😄 Pronouns: ... he/him